 33 Feet 1963 Shepherd Express

-This Beautiful Shepherd boat is the same model of boat that JFK had back in the 60's, although the hard top on ours extends to the full length.
+This beautiful Shepherd boat is the same model of boat that JFK had back in the 60's, although the hard top on ours extends to the full length.
 It is a very classy, comfortable boat with sleep space for six people.
-2 pc head and functional galley and lots of cabin space.
-First time we saw it we, loved it and for 16 yrs. it has been our little get away on the lake.
+2 piece head and functional galley plus lots of cabin space.
+First time we saw it, we loved it and for 16 years it has been our little get away on the lake.
 Everywhere we go people stop to admire this classic.
 This boat is in good shape.
 Every year it been in the water and enjoyed.
-Maintainance has been done on a regular basis as needed.
-Price includes; Boat Manual, Cookstove, Kitchen dishes and utensils, Original working Fridge, Original covers for the front teak deck and teak walkways.
-Large winter storage tarp, Emergency equipment, 30 amp. shore power cable, Spare parts, etc.
+Maintenance has been done on a regular basis as needed.
+Price includes: boat manual, cookstove, kitchen dishes and utensils, original working refrigerator, original covers for the front teak deck and teak walkways, large winter storage tarp, emergency equipment, 30 amp shore power cable, spare parts, etc.

 15' 1960 Harris Duo Cat Outboard Catamaran